 If you’re interested in setting up automatic crypto investments, Coinbase allows you to establish “recurring buys.”

 You can establish a recurring buy for nearly any cryptocurrency on the platform, allowing you to purchase a pre-set amount of crypto regularly.
-For example, you can set up a recurring purchase for $50 worth of Bitcoin every week to help you grow your balance over time.
+For example, you can set up a recurring purchase of $50 worth of Bitcoin every week to help you grow your balance over time.

 Do note that setting up a recurring buy requires that you make a purchase at the time of set up.
 So, if you want to set up a recurring buy for $100 of Litecoin every month, Coinbase will process your first purchase immediately and schedule your next purchase for one month later.